vocobox/vocobox/README.md

 ```

 ## Contributing
-Please join us and share your contributions through <a href="https://help.github.com/articles/using-pull-requests/">pull-requests</a>
+Please join us and share your contributions through <a href="https://help.github.com/articles/using-pull-requests/">pull-requests</a>.

+You can contact martin@vocobox.org for questions.

 ## Licensing
 <span style="color:red;">